ritu777/Nagios/NAGIOS/Nagios.md

 ```
 vim cgi.cfg
 ```

-Go to the cgi.cfg file and add your username.
+Go to the cgi.cfg file and add your username.</br>
 ![Alt text](<Screenshot from 2023-09-09 11-53-29-fotor-20230909115510-fotor-2023090912821.png>)

 ### Final output